RoshniRanaDS27/Python_for_Financial_Analysis_and_Election_results_Analysis/README.md

 The datasets for these Challenges were quite large.
 This was done purposefully to showcase one of the limits of Excel-based analysis.

 # In conclusion, As data analysts; our first instinct is often to go straight to Excel, but creating scripts in Python can provide us with more powerful options for handling big data.

+# Repo Instructions
+Inside my local Git repository, created a folder for each Analysis by Python and name them PyBank and PyPoll.
+In each folder, have created, added the following content:

+A new file called main.py.
+This will be the main script to run for each analysis.

+A Resources folder that contains the CSV files i have used.
+Made sure that my script has the correct path to the CSV file.

+An analysis folder that contains text file that has the results from each analysis.

+Pushed these changes to GitHub profile by bash terminal.